alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

-## 7. Deploy package mirrors
+## 9. Deploy package mirrors
 ### When to deploy mirrors
-A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploiying your first SRE.
+A full set of Tier 2 mirrors take around 4 days to fully synchronise with the external package repositories, so you may want to kick off the building of these mirrors before deploying your first SRE.

 <!-- ### Prerequisites